Prabhjotsingh555/PrabhjotBookStore/PrabhjotBookStore/README.txt

 9. Create ProductRepository class and IProductRepository interface
 10. Added covertype to UnitOfWork class and IUnitOfWork interface
 11. Modify the ProductRepository
+  Test it = IT WORKED
+12. Commint to Github

+-------COMPLETED STEP 3.2 Cover Type CRUD-------